 Royal Turtle: The National Reptile of Cambodia

-Royal Turtle is reptile that represents of Khmer culture and also known as Arn Derk SorSai or Arn Derk Loung in Khmer, as well as the English name Royal Turtle and the scientific name Batagur baska.
-It has white eyes, straight up nose-shaped, 60 cm length black or grey shell, and only four toes which differ from general turtle with five toes as human.
-Its front legs are big and have a contiguous skin similar to duck leg.
-In ancient times, it had a history protected by a royal decree and considered it as the royal dynasty property in Cambodia.
+Royal Turtle is a reptile that represents Khmer culture and is also known as "Arn Derk SorSai" or "Arn Derk Loung" in Khmer, as well as the English name Royal Turtle and the scientific name "Batagur Baska".
+It has white eyes, a straight-up nose-shaped, 60 cm long black or grey shell, and only four toes which differ from the general turtle with five toes as human.
+Its front legs are big and have contiguous skin similar to duck legs.
+In ancient times, it had a history protected by a royal decree and was considered as the royal dynasty property in Cambodia.

 - Cautious: Royal Turtles are always alert when moving or in everyday living.
-It has the strong shell that can withstand the enemy, and it is a persistent animal and tries to overcome all the challenges it encounters.
+It has a strong shell that can withstand the enemy, and it is a persistent animal and tries to overcome all the challenges it encounters.
 It is often said that turtles are a coward, but if we think more precisely, it is a way to fight the enemy.
 It is a kind and affectionate animal.

-- A lucky drawer: When people caught it, they always take it to wash and make-up and then invite the monks to bless for peace and prosperity.
+- A lucky drawer: When people caught it, they always take it to wash and make-up and then invite the monks to bless it for peace and prosperity.